IBM/nodejs-express-app/README.md

 ### Choosing a deployment target

 Before you begin, you should decide on the type of deployment environment you want to target for your app.
-The IBM Cloud platform offers many types of environments, but the most common for cloud native apps are the IBM Kubernetes Service (IKS), Red Hat OpenShift clusters, or Cloud Foundry.
+The IBM Cloud platform offers many types of environments, but the most common for cloud native apps are the IBM Kubernetes Service (IKS) or Red Hat OpenShift clusters.

-**Deprecated**: IBM® Cloud Foundry is deprecated.
-For more information, see [Deprecation of IBM Cloud Foundry](http://ibm.biz/ibmcf-announce).

->We recommend that you create an IKS cluster ahead of time and deploy your application there.
+We recommend that you create an IKS cluster ahead of time and deploy your application there.
 Creating an IKS cluster can take 15-30 minutes, but it's worth the wait.
 IKS runs your app inside orchestrated containers, and this option represents best-practice architecture for cloud native applications.
 To create an IKS cluster, you need a billable account.
 (That is, you either you need a credit card that is associated with your account for identity verification, or you need an IBM Cloud subscription).
 However, IKS offers a free cluster for 30 days, so you have plenty of time to try your app first.

->Red Hat OpenShift, like IKS, is based on Kubernetes and represents best-practice architecture.
+Red Hat OpenShift, like IKS, is based on Kubernetes and represents best-practice architecture.
 OpenShift is especially good for hybrid environments as it can be run on IBM Cloud, in your own data center, or on the edge.
 OpenShift also requires a billable account but currently does not offer a free tier.

->Cloud Foundry abstracts away the runtime infrastructure, which makes deployment quick and easy.
-Although Cloud Foundry is easy to use, it is not as scalable as a Kubernetes-based solution, it typically costs more, and gives you less control over the environment.
-Cloud Foundry runtimes with small amounts of memory are available for IBM Cloud Lite accounts, but you will likely run out of memory quickly, even for exploratory applications.
-Therefore, you might want to upgrade to a billable account to do meaningful evaluations with Cloud Foundry.

 ## Configuring your starter application